MckennaCisler/wikispeedia/README.md

 ## Project Specs and Mockup

 ### Basic functionality:
- - Creating and joining a lobbby with friends
+ - Creating and joining a lobby with friends
  - One game type
  - Basic Wikipedia text, links
  - No advanced options